 - Cool Completely: Before slicing, ensure the bars have cooled to room temperature.
 This makes cutting cleaner and easier.

-- Dusting: Give them a light dusting of cinnamon or powdered sugar for an elegant touch.
+- Dusting: Give them a light dusting of cinnamon or powdered sugar for a pretty touch.

 - Accompaniments: Serve each slice topped a dollop of whipped cream, or a scoop of vanilla ice cream and a drizzle of caramel sauce for added wow factor.